JordanMachado/Earth-Twitter-User-Feelings/README.md

 <p>This is a personnal wish combine Node.js, Three.js and Twitter's API for node
 With the method "track" of the Twitter's API we could get all tweets witch contains in its text the keyword passed in the method "track" (you can pass more than one keyword).
 For each tweets found we can get a lot of information sush as their localization.</p>
+<p>Below you can see a sreenshot wish represent my application.
+Each little spheres represent a tweet.</p>
 <img src="http://machadojordan.fr/screenshots/Earth-Twitter-User-Feelings-complete.png" />
 <h4>Links</h4>
 <a href="http://machadojordan.fr">My portfolio<a/>